 We believe public policy engagement is an important and appropriate role for companies when conducted in a legal and transparent manner.
-Adobe is committed to participating in the political process in compliance with applicable federal, state, and local laws and reporting requirements.
-Our policies and procedures for political contributions made with corporate funds are set forth in the Public Policy and Government Relations Policy .
-To learn more about our government relations involvement, click here.
+Adobe is committed to participating in the political process in compliance with applicable federal, state and local laws and reporting requirements.
+Our policies and procedures for political contributions made with corporate funds are set forth in the Public Policy and Government Relations Policy.
+Learn more about our government relations involvement.

-Under U.S. Law, corporations are not allowed to contribute corporate money to federal candidate committees, party committees and political action committees.
+Under U.S. law, corporations are not allowed to contribute money to federal candidate committees, party committees and political action committees.
 Many U.S. states allow corporate donations to state and local candidates or ballot issue campaigns.
-On a limited basis, Adobe may make corporate political contributions to support candidates and ballot measures that align with our public policy agenda and business interests, and are in compliance with the Public Policy and Government Relations Policy .
+On a limited basis, Adobe may make corporate political contributions to support candidates and ballot measures that align with our public policy agenda and business interests and are in compliance with the Public Policy and Government Relations Policy.
 As part of our policy, we prohibit "soft money" contributions to any groups organized under section 527 of the Internal Revenue Code.
-In 2013, Adobe did not make any corporate political contributions to state or local candidates or to ballot issue campaigns.

 Adobe has not established a federal or state Political Action Committee (PAC).